 So, dear readers, I'd like to ask you to bear with me as I work through these shifting tides.
 If you have ideas and advice about setting up ad rates for the blog and increasing its profitability, let me know.
 If you have great ideas about Jewish programming about food, send me an email.
 If you live in Montreal, are Jewish, and would really like to help a sister out, I'm all ears.
 And if you have a problem with the fact that on Fridays, I will continue posting links but cut out the recipe, then maybe this blog isn't the place for you.

 Because this will never be the space that feeds an endless machine of content.
 Maybe, as a result, it will never be the space that gets millions of visitors and tens of thousands of dollars of ad revenue.
 But it will always be the place of honesty, self-reflection, and creativity.
 And I hope you'll join me for the ride.

 Now, a word about these yam burgers: they rock.
 I usually tend to stray towards the side of chunky bean burgers, full of spice and heft and texture.
-But when the idea came to me to work with NaturSource‘s [amazon text=Tamari almonds&asin=B00MOI3FUI] in veggie burger form, I immediately thought their crunch and smokiness would pair nicely with a silkier burger.
+But when the idea came to me to work with NaturSource's Tamari almonds in veggie burger form, I immediately thought their crunch and smokiness would pair nicely with a silkier burger.
 Experimentation led me to a roasted yam burger that is baked instead of fried, and laced with fragrant strands of roasted garlic.
 Wedged in a sourdough bun with curried vegan mayo or tahini sauce, and topped with my favourite quick-pickled vegetables and a bit of Sriracha, this roasted garlic and yam burger has truly been the stuff of dreams.

 I urge you all to make it, pronto - and hope that it helps you find your balance, too.